categories

 • • Stress clarity in online communication with colleagues.
 Check your messages to be sure your intent is clear.
 Sometimes it is better to use too many words and make sure you are fully understood.
 You may have to opt for a phone call rather than engage in a lengthy session of typing back and forth.

-8. Career advancement and growth
+8. Career Advancement and Growth

 Some remote workers discover challenges in advancing their careers and growing professionally.
 It can appear to be hard to climb the corporate ladder from the isolation of a home office.
 In some cases, remote workers can feel distanced from their employers and become concerned about their value to the organization.
 This can result in talented employees leaving for new and more appealing opportunities.